zkzoomer/bq2/docs/guides/proofs/bq-restricted-test-proof.md

     - Otherwise, `minimumGrade` must be set to `0` so that the proof does not revert, and this will be the no-credentials group.
 - `gradeGroup`: the Semaphore-like group containing the [grade commitments](../../technical-reference/circuits.md#grade-tree-inclusion) of all users that attempted to obtain the credential.
 - `requiredCredentialsGroup`: the Semaphore group corresponding to the require credential, where the user was already added.
+- `testPassed`: boolean value indicating whether the test was passed or not, which is later verified at the smart contract level.
 - `testSnarkArtifacts`: the [`zkey`](../../../packages/lib/snark-artifacts/test.zkey) and [`wasm`](../../../packages/lib/snark-artifacts/test.wasm) trusted setup files for the test circuit.
 - `semaphoreSnarkArtifacts`: the [`zkey`](../../../packages/lib/snark-artifacts/semaphore.zkey) and [`wasm`](../../../packages/lib/snark-artifacts/semaphore.wasm) trusted setup files for the Semaphore circuit, taken from [PSE SNARK artifacts](https://www.trusted-setup-pse.org/).
 - `testId`: the ID for this test, used to compute the value for the empty leaf when Merkle proofs are provided instead of groups.